tanngoc93/wordpress-stack/README.md

 - `public-network` and `private-network` are `external: true`; they must exist before deploy (see step 3).
 - `traefik/traefik.toml` still has a placeholder email—must be updated for ACME.
 - `acme.json` must exist with `chmod 600` (step 4).
-- `mariadb-svc` mounts `/var/run/docker.sock` but does not use it; consider removing to avoid exposing the Docker socket if not needed.